exasol/remotelog-lua/doc/user_guide/user_guide.md

 That's it.
 If the connection cannot be established, the logger falls back to console logging.

 Additionally console logging checks whether the global `print()` function really exists.
 In case it doesn't, the log entries are discarded.
-This ensures that a program using `exasollog` and falling back to console logging still works even if the Lua environment does not support writing to `STDOUT` (like on an Exasol database).
+This ensures that a program using `remotelog` and falling back to console logging still works even if the Lua environment does not support writing to `STDOUT` (like on an Exasol database).

 Don't forget to close the connection before you terminate your program: